 OSCE Parliamentary Assembly

-323 elected members of parliament from 56 Assembly member states participate in the work of the organisation.
-In addition, the Assembly cooperates with 11 partner states all over the world.
+323 members of parliament from 57 member countries of the Assembly participate in the work of the organisation.
+The Assembly also cooperates with 11 partner states all over the world.

-One of the work formats of the OSCE Parliamentary Assembly is the Assembly’s summer session, which is organised by the parliaments of the member states.
-Committee sittings are also held at the same time.
-In addition to that, the Winter Meeting is held in Vienna in February, and the Autumn Meeting is held in October, together with the Mediterranean Conference.
+The work formats of the OSCE Parliamentary Assembly are the Summer Session in July (committee sittings are also held at the same time), the Winter Meeting held in February in Vienna and the Autumn Meeting in October (together with the Mediterranean Forum).
 As necessary, economic conferences and parliamentary forums are organised in different regions.

-- the General Committee on Economic Affairs, Science, Technology and Environment
+- General Committee on Economic Affairs, Science, Technology and Environment (the Second General Committee)

 The Estonian delegation participates in the work of all committees.
 The committees prepare reports and projects of final resolutions which are submitted to the Annual Session of the Assembly held once a year.
-The decisions of the Parliamentary Assembly are forwarded to the OSCE Ministerial Council, the Chairman of the OSCE and the parliaments of member states.
-Thereafter the member states present their positions on the implementation of the recommendations of the final document in their states.
+The decisions of the Parliamentary Assembly are forwarded to the OSCE Ministerial Council, the Chairman of the OSCE and the parliaments of participating states.
+Then the participating states will present their positions on the implementation of the recommendations of the final document in their countries.

 The Secretariat of the OSCE Parliamentary Assembly is in Copenhagen.
 The permanent representation of the Assembly is in Vienna, at the location of the OSCE headquarters.
-The President of the OSCE Parliamentary Assembly is elected at the summer session for one year and can be re-elected for an additional one-year term.
-At present, Ilkka Kanerva from Finland who was elected to this position in 2014 is the President of the Assembly, and Spencer Oliver from the US has been the Secretary General since 1992.
+The President of the OSCE Parliamentary Assembly is elected at the Summer Session for one year and can be re-elected for an additional one-year term.

 Your feedback is important.
 Please share it with us!